Chapter 5 Molecular inference in practice

 Like targeted enrichment, RAD-seq enriches for sequence data from specific regions scattered across the genome.
 It differs, though, in that it uses intrinsic properties of the genome for enrichment, rather than user-designed baits.
 Genomic DNA is digested with one or two restriction enzymes that cut the genome at specific small sequences, and leave the DNA with particular overhangs at the cut end.
 These cut fragments are then size-selected.
 If cutting with two restriction enzymes, the fragments that have different overhangs (because they were cut once with each enzyme) are then further enriched.
 The fragments are then sequenced.

-The result is that sequences are enriched for the same regions that have a similar distance between the same restriction enzyme sites across taxa.
+The result is that sequences are enriched for regions with similar distances between restriction enzyme sites across taxa.
 This is a powerful way to get a consistent subset of the genome across many different samples.
 It doesn’t require a big investment in baits at the outset, but there are a few important limitations.
-First, it only works well on taxa that are quite closely related, since differences in restriction site placement evolve relatively quickly and enrichment overlap falls quickly with evolutionary distance.
-Rad-seq therefore is most often used when looking at evolutionary relationships within species or among very closely related species.
+First, it only works well on closely related taxa, since differences in restriction site placement evolve relatively quickly and enrichment overlap falls quickly with evolutionary distance.
+RAD-seq therefore is most often used when looking at evolutionary relationships within species or among very closely related species.
 Second, there is very little control over which specific genome regions are sequenced.
-For example, if you want to build a phylogeny and look at the evolution of a particular gene, you can’t readily engineer the sample enrichment to enrich for that specific gene.
+For example, if you want to build a phylogeny and look at the evolution of a particular gene, you can’t readily engineer the sample enrichment to target that specific gene.

 5.3.5 PCR

-The most extreme form of genome enrichment is Polymerase Chain Reaction (PCR).
+The most extreme form of genome enrichment is PCR.
 This method enriches for a small number of specific genome regions selected by the user.
 Short DNA oligonucleotide sequences are designed to flank the region of interest and target it for amplification.
 By placing these oligonucleotides in conserved regions and engineering them to bind slightly different sequences, they can be used to successfully enrich the same genome region from quite distantly related species.
-PCR enabled the first wave of DNA sequence-based phylogenetic inference starting in the 1980s, and is still widely used used today even has a variety of new enrichment methods have become available.
+PCR enabled the first wave of DNA sequence-based phylogenetic inference starting in the 1980s, and is still widely used today even as a variety of new enrichment methods have become available.

 PCR is cheap and relatively easy.
-Because it has been used for decades to sequence a small number of genes across a wide diversity of organisms, it is a great way to collect data that can be readily analyzed in combination with publicly available data.
-Ironically, though, it is now very expensive per-nucleotide to collect data with PCR relative to the other methods above.
-That’s because it is difficult to leverage the advantages of modern high-throughput sequencing, which is very cheap per nucleotide, with such a small number of short amplified sequences.
+Because it has been used for decades to sequence a small number of genes across a wide diversity of organisms, it is a great way to collect data to analyze in combination with publicly available data.
+Ironically, though, it is now very expensive per nucleotide to collect data with PCR relative to the other methods above.
+That is because it is difficult to leverage the advantages of modern high-throughput sequencing, which is very cheap per nucleotide, with such a small number of short amplified sequences.
 As one of the most extreme forms of genome enrichment available, it provides access to a very small fraction of the genome.
 PCR is still a convenient way to get a tiny amount of sequence data from a large number of taxa.

 5.4 Data processing upstream of phylogenetic analyses